hackforla/writeforall/README.md

 # Gender equity

-Gender equity is a priority for society and we want to improve gender inclusivity in our city and in our communications and our websites.
+Gender equity is a priority in the City of Los Angeles and we want to improve the language used in websites to be more gender inclusive while also educating the public about gendered language.

+## Project

 We are creating a web tool that searches websites for gender-exclusive words and suggests gender-inclusive words.
 For example, you can search for the gender-exclusive word "fireman", and the tool will find it, and suggest the gender-inclusive word "firefighter".